 - Have a fair amount of links to helpful resources: It is essential that you focus on the understandability of your content while keeping it short.
 At times linking it to other material can be of great help.

 - Have yourself be placed in the user’s feet: You should never forget about user experience and readability.
 After writing, read through everything and be critical.
-Better it spend longer in the editing section than misleading customers.
+Better it spends longer in the editing section than misleading customers.

-- Have a section for FAQs: At times, the users themselves are not aware of what their problems.
+- Have a section for FAQs: At times, the users themselves are not aware of their problems.
 Discussion corners for recurring issues might save the user’s time.
 Remember, a happy customer is an excellent advocate.

 Okay, we have got the textual content covered, let us move on to visual content.